 1975 - January of 1975, our Quick Response Teams were formed.
 Quick Response Team members are specially trained to handle the most vexing and complex situations confronting law enforcement officers.
 Their primary objectiveis to conclude a situation without injury to anyone.

-1975 - 1 August, 1975, the department began the implementation of its on-line booking system.
-Display units, located at the various districts, were linked to the department's computerized criminal history files and provided the booking districts prior criminal histories of recidivistic arrestees.
+1975 - 1 August 1975, the department began the implementation of its on-line booking system.
+Display units, located at the various districts, were linked to the department's computerized criminal history files and provided the booking districts prior criminal histories of recidivist arrestees.

 1975 - September of 1975 The Gunpowder Range is opened to the Baltimore Police Department for training purposes

 1976 - 4 April 1976 - the 5th.
 Issue badge came along and is the Badge currently worn by Baltimore Police Officers to this day.
 With exception to the 2nd Issue badge, the word Baltimore did not appear on any other official Police badge.
 The 5th Issue badge is similar to the 4th Issue "Supervisor's" badge with a new center seal that is the same as worn on the large shoulder patch.

 1976 - 16 April 1976 - We lost our Brother Police Officer Jimmy Dale Halcomb

 1976 - In April of 1976 the Youth Division of Baltimore Police was implemented

 1976 - August 1976 Mounted Section was given a mascot named Preakness by the President of the Maryland Jockeys Club Mr. Herman Cole Rookie was the mascot for the prior 10 years